apenab/breaking-bad-example/README.md

 # Breaking Bad characters

-Shows the list of Breaking Bad characters and shows the details of a specific character
+Show the Breaking Bad characters and details of a specific character

 ## Available Scripts